hongxinli/Dijit-Tree-CheckBox/Store.md

 });
 ```

-Once the CORS extension is loaded you can start using URL with the schema
+Once the CORS extension is loaded you can start using URLs with the schema
 'http' or 'https'.

 <span class="mega-icon mega-icon-exclamation"></span> The remote domain must